-Super 3D Noah's Ark is a first-person shoo...
-I mean, a first-person feeder released in 1994 for the SNES by the Christian video game developer Wisdom Tree.
+Super 3D Noah's Ark is a first-person shoo... er, a first-person feeder released in 1994 for the Super Nintendo Entertainment System by the Christian video game developer Wisdom Tree.
 It is based on the Wolfenstein 3-D engine.
 The player takes control of Noah, the builder of the Ark from the Biblical Book of Genesis, who has managed to populate his Ark with two of each type of animal in time before the flood.
 However, the animals have gotten hungry and aggressive, and it's up to Noah to journey around the entire Ark, feeding the animals in a rather unusual way — by shooting food into their mouths with a variety of slingshots.

 Given the game's kid-friendly theme, all the gameplay is non-violent: the guns have been replaced with food-launching slingshots, the animals don't die but merely fall asleep when fed enough, and all animals (save for goats) attack by spitting at Noah from a distance.